Research and governance

 What would make this unsafe

-- The pilot rewards threats, newly escalated harmful behavior, or coercive bargaining.
+- The service rewards threats, newly escalated harmful behavior, or coercive bargaining.

 - Scores start looking like platform moral rankings rather than party-relative statements.